-- Class participation: 10% (includes attendance, adding to the discussion during lectures and journal clubs, and actively participating in in-class exercises such as problem solving and other activities) - Conducting all laboratory exercises 30% (review of lab notebook, attendance) - Homework/problem sets: 20% - Lab report 20% (submitted two full reports in a journal publication format 10% each, and 2 class presentations) - Exam 1: 10% there will be take home questions to also work on. - Exam 2: 10% there will be take home questions to also work on.
+- Class participation: 10% (includes attendance, adding to the discussion during lectures and journal reviewing, and actively participating in in-class exercises such as problem solving and other activities) Grad students give 2 presentations each worth 5%. - Conducting all laboratory exercises 30% (review of lab notebook, attendance) - Homework/problem sets: 20% - Lab report 20% (submitted two full reports in a journal publication format) - Exam 1: 10% there will be take home questions to also work on. (graduate students may have extra questions to work on) - Exam 2: 10% there will be take home questions to also work on. (graduate students may have extra questions to work on)